mgelbart/magnum-opiate/README.md

 "The good news is that there is no bad news," replied Neil.

 Rowlend pondered this for about five moon-minutes, which are like regular minutes except that they typically consume much more taxpayer money in order to experience.
 Rowlend eventually surmised that the purportedly non-existent bad news, had he asked to hear it first, would not have been so bad after all.
 He relaxed and moved on.
-A fortenight later, they reached their destination (_fortenight_ is Italian for forteen very loud nights.
+A fortenight later, they reached their destination. (_Fortenight_ is Italian for forteen very loud nights.
 The noise was due, primarily, to boisterous soirées that the locals held on the moon's surface.
-Rowlend was glad he had purchased third party liability insurance, as he had accidentally deactivated the spacesuit of a partygoer at the third such event they encountered).
+Rowlend was glad he had purchased third party liability insurance, as he had accidentally deactivated the spacesuit of a partygoer at the third such event they encountered.)

 At the destination
 ---------------------